Seamul/Weather-Forecast-API/README.md

 ## API Endpoints

-- `GET /api/update_forcast_data/`: Trigger an update of forecast data.
+- `POST /api/update_forcast_data/`: Trigger an update of forecast data.
 This endpoint is needed to trigger once a day to update forecast data and is not accessible to users directly.
 - `GET /api/get_average_temperature/`: Get the average temperature across all districts.
 - `POST /api/compare_temperature/`: Compare the temperature between two locations on a specified travel date.